MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-update.md

 > [!IMPORTANT]
 > Apply the 1904 update to your Azure Stack integrated system or deploy the latest Azure Stack Development Kit (ASDK) before deploying Azure App Service 1.7.

-In this article, we show you how to upgrade the [App Service resource provider](azure-stack-app-service-overview.md) deployed in an Azure Stack environment that's connected to the Internet.
+In this article, we show you how to upgrade the [App Service resource provider](azure-stack-app-service-overview.md) deployed in an internet-connected Azure Stack environment.

 > [!IMPORTANT]
 > Prior to running the upgrade, make sure that you've already completed the [deployment of the Azure App Service on Azure Stack](azure-stack-app-service-deploy.md).
 You should also read the [release notes](azure-stack-app-service-release-notes-update-seven.md) which accompany the 1.7 release so you can learn about new functionality, fixes, and any known issues that could affect your deployment.